The San Francisco Bicycle Coalition is proud to be the leading resource for street safety in the city.

 Get caught biking politely!
 We know that the majority of people biking in San Francisco are biking politely, and giving pedestrians the right of way.
 So we wanted to say thank you!
 The SF Bicycle Coalition sets up polite stations around the city, rewarding riders who stop behind the crosswalks and give our pedestrians friends the right of way.

 The SF Bicycle Coalition is proud to partner with the SF Municipal Transportation Agency (SFMTA) for Light Up the Night, an annual bike light distribution campaign.
 With our amazing volunteers, we install hundreds of white front lights and red rear lights (as required by law) on bicycles for people riding in the dark.
-To make sure that the bicycle lights go to those who need them the most, we keep the giveaway locations a secret.
+To make sure that the bicycle lights go to those who need them the most, we keep the distribution locations a secret.